zacanger/korean-lyrics-generator/README.md

 ## TODO

-* Future thoughts: fix so lines aren't starting with particles or whatever
+* Fix so lines aren't starting with particles or whatever
+* Add ability to get a line to repeat
 * Also maybe convert to a webapp?

 [LICENSE](./LICENSE.md)